 prefers-reduced-motion alternative.
 The

-make sure the entire slide is visible when the user clicks one of the dots.
-There is an alternative,
+helps make sure the entire slide is visible when the user clicks one of the dots.
+There is an

-at discrete positions which line up with the slides.
-This is the behaviour in Chrome and Firefox.
+stops at discrete positions which line up with the slides.
+This is the behaviour in Chrome and

-I would say the best way to understand what some of the other lines of CSS do is to play around with
+Firefox.
+I would say the best way to understand what the other lines of CSS do is to play around

-them.
-There is a lot of customisation possible.
-When applying this code to your own site be careful
+with them.
+Much customisation is possible.
+When applying this code to your own site, be careful

-might want to add linear gradient over the image.
+you might want to add a linear gradient over the image.
 I am playing around with some Rust code to check overlay text / image contrast but this is still in its infancy.